 Do you have a hard time getting through your morning without a cup of coffee?
 We understand how this can be a daily struggle!
-However, there are a number of reasons to skip your daily cup.
-In addition to saving your bank account, cutting down on your coffee can be largely beneficial to you oral health.
+However, there are several reasons to skip your daily cup.
+In addition to saving your bank account, cutting down on your coffee can be largely beneficial to your oral health.
 Here are just a few surprising ways in which coffee can be harmful to your mouth.

 Coffee stains your teeth.

 The staining effects of coffee may come as no surprise to you—this is one of the most well-known things to avoid if you want whiter teeth.
 A few reasons for this: your dental enamel is not as smooth as you may think.
 The white surface of your teeth actually has quite a few microscopic nooks and crannies on the surface of it.
 When you drink coffee, the dark pigmentation of the liquid gets trapped in these ridges, causing a stain.
 Also, this beverage is very acidic and, therefore, leaves a yellow residue on your teeth.
 The best way to prevent the staining effects of coffee (besides avoidance) is to drink coffee with a straw to keep the liquid away from the outer surfaces of your teeth.

 Coffee erodes your dental enamel.